Althro/A-Khats-Life/README.md

 ### Activate the Essential Files

-Firstly, run the program named `Files To Copy` from Mod Organizer 2.
+Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
+Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
+Run the program named `Files To Copy` from Mod Organizer 2.
 This step will copy across all the required files for list such as SKSE, Engine Fixes and other files.

 ![image](https://raw.githubusercontent.com/Althro/Tinvaak/main/assets/images/Launch%20File%20Manager.png)